 - Compact Cardio Gear: Think foldup exercise bikes, underdeck treadmills, or even a basic jump rope.
 These bring cardio to your routine without hogging your living space.
 Many folks also love aerobic steppers, which are small and multipurpose.

-If you want to keep things ultracheap, just start with a set of bands and a sturdy mat.
+If you want to keep things cheap, just start with a set of bands and a sturdy mat.
 You can always add more as you go.
 For those interested in yoga, an extra-thick mat or yoga block can also help provide more comfort and variety in your routines without taking up noticeable space.
+If you want ideals for core strength I have done a post if you want to check out here

 Layout Ideas: Making the Most of Every Inch